Shiroi Heya no Futari: Reception and legacy

-While Shiroi Heya no Futari was not the first manga to depict a female same-sex relationship, it is nevertheless considered to be the first work in the genre that would become known as yuri.
+While Shiroi Heya no Futari was not the first manga to depict a female same-sex relationship, it is considered to be the first work for a shoujo demographic in the genre that would become known as yuri.
 (Note: Secret Love (シークレットラブ, Shīkuretto Rabu) by Masako Yashiro, a manga about a love triangle between two girls and a boy first published in 1970, was the first non–Class S manga to depict an intimate relationship between two women.)
-Manga scholar Yukari Fujimoto argues that Shiroi Heya no Futaris status as the originating the work that originated the genre can be owed to the extent to which its plot became an archetypal yuri story, significantly influencing works in the genre in the years following its publication.
+Manga scholar Yukari Fujimoto argues that Shiroi Heya no Futaris status as a foundational work in the genre can be owed to the extent to which its plot became an archetypal yuri story, significantly influencing works in the genre in the years following its publication.

 Manga critics Yoshihiro Yonezawa and Yōji Takahashi consider Shiroi Heya no Futari to be typical of the "radical" social issue-focused output of Ribon Comic.
 Yonezawa notes that the manga deviates significantly from Yamagishi's subsequent editorial output, more closely resembling shōjo shōsetsu (girls' novels) and the works of author Nobuko Yoshiya.
 Shiroi Heya no Futari was favorably assessed by the yuri manga magazines Yuri Shimai and Comic Yuri Hime in their 2012 retrospective of the genre.

 Yuricon founder Erica Friedman writes that she appreciates the "hyper melodramatic" aspects of Shiroi Heya no Futari, comparing it to American lesbian pulp fiction published during the same period.
 Critic Karen Merveille, writing for the French publication Manga 10,000 Images in 2010, stated that while she considered Shiroi Heya no Futari overly pessimistic, it nevertheless has merit as a pioneering work.